Levi Sap Nei Thang: Business

-Levi was born in Chin State, Myanmar and immigrated to the United States in 2000.
-She launched the Myanmar Bible Software in 2006 which includes 16 Bibles of the ethnic Languages in Myanmar.
-The software project was started in 2003 in the partnership with Myanmar Bible Society, the United Bible Society (UBS) and CrossWire Bible Society She is representing Myanmar at Expo 2023 Kahramanmaraş in Turkey.
-She signed contract with Mayor Hanefi Machcicek of Onikişubat City Kahramamanras.
+Levi was born in Chin State, Myanmar, and immigrated to the United States in 2000.
+She launched the Myanmar Bible Software in 2006, which includes 16 Bibles of the ethnic languages in Myanmar.
+The software project was started in 2003 in partnership with Myanmar Bible Society, the United Bible Society (UBS) and the CrossWire Bible Society.
+She is representing Myanmar at Expo 2023 Kahramanmaraş in Turkey.
+She signed a contract with Mayor Hanefi Machcicek of Onikişubat City, Kahramamanras.
 Levi represented Myanmar at Expo 2016 in Antalya, Turkey.
-She represented Myanmar and designed the Myanmar Pavilion at Taichung World Flora Exposition 2018 in Taichung, Taiwan.
+She represented Myanmar and designed the Myanmar Pavilion at the 2018 Taichung World Flora Exposition in Taichung, Taiwan.

+Registered in Wyoming in July, Levi Sap Nei Thang LLC is one of her companies, with offices claimed in seven states.
+Additionally, her cosmetics business operates out of Los Angeles, while a foundation established in honor of her late daughter is headquartered in Missouri.
 She became a public figure in the Burmese immigrant community, describing herself on Facebook as a successful businesswoman, and a philanthropist.
 CNN reports that she is the deputy director of Myanmar Pavilion, which says she was appointed by the previous government of Aung San Suu Kyi.

 Fraud allegations

-In 2020, she became the United States' one of the top buyers of oil-and-gas leases at the Trump administration's federal auctions.
+In 2020, she became one of the United States' top buyers of oil and gas leases at the Trump administration's federal auctions.
 She has spent about $3.7 million on nearly 300 government leases covering 133,000 acres in 12 states.

-Levi mass purchased oil leases in 2020 and claimed "I always wanted to be an owner of oil and gas drilling, People have contacted me to see if I would sell and I said no. They said they would pay a little more."
+Levi mass purchased oil leases in 2020 and claimed, "I always wanted to be an owner of oil and gas drilling, People have contacted me to see if I would sell and I said no. They said they would pay a little more."
 She quickly resold the oil leases in the United States at very high profit margins to the Burmese people with no oil drilling experience.
 She advertised the leases on social media to her 600,000 followers, promising them high returns.
+Thang sold one or more drilling leases to Burmese immigrants at prices ranging from one-and-a-half to 13 times what she initially paid.
+In the instances reviewed by Reuters, she garnered almost $335,000, acquiring the leases for about $215,000 and promptly reselling them for over $550,000.

+In April 2021, a Burmese immigrant operating a sushi-making enterprise in Texas initiated a lawsuit against Levi Sap Nei Thang and two of her enterprises in federal court.
+According to court documents, she stood trial in Los Angeles in January 2024.

+On 12 June 2025, U.S. District Judge Hernán D. Vera ruled against her, issuing a $3.2 million verdict for defrauding refugees.